Are you looking for a way to add to your home office decor? Follow our steps to makeover your old and ugly file cabinet to give it a fresh look.

 Step 4: Trim Extra Contact Paper Off The Top

-Step 5: Repeat For Second Drawer
+Step 5: Repeat For The Second Drawer

 Step 6: Check For Air Bubbles